zpainter/iassist/content/conferences/program-planning-manual.md

 - There is a Program Committee email list.
 - Use Google Documents and place them in the Program Committee Folder so that all on the PC can edit.

 ### Poster Session Coordinator Duties

-The Poster Session Coordinator has the following duties:

-- Work with LAC to figure out how many posters will fit in the space and what the set-up will be (poster boards, booths, etc.).
-The sooner you can figure out the maximum poster size, the better.

-- Decide which posters to accept/reject.
-Posters are rarely rejected unless they are a) clearly out of scope of the conference or b) space is tight.
-There are typically a fair number of other conference submission moved to posters, so best not to send out notices until the Program Co-Chairs give you the go-ahead.
-Notifications are typically sent soon after session presenters have been notified.

-- Handle all communication with poster presenters.

-- Some presenters will want to mail their posters ahead of time.
-Coordinate with LAC to figure out whether this is possible and how people should do it.

-- Be available before and during the poster session to help set up and troubleshoot any issues.

-- Collect electronic poster files (PDF preferred) after the conference to include in the conference archive.

-### Poster Session Coordinator Duties